25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### The Event Loop

-JavaScript has a runtime model based on an **event loop**, which is responsible for executing the code, collecting and processing events, and executing queued sub-tasks.
+JavaScript has a runtime model based on an **event loop**, which is responsible for executing the code, collecting and processing events, and executing queued sub-tasks

 WEB API's are part of JavaScript Runtime but leave outside of the JavaScript engine.
 Like the DOM events, `setTimeout()`, `XMLHttpRequest()` etc.